mokbhai/test-ci-cd/README.md

    - Ensure the EMAILS variable is properly formatted

 3. **No logs visible**:

    - The workflow includes a separate step to show logs
    - Check the GitHub Actions logs for the "Check container logs" step

+4. **Tunnel issues**:
+   - Verify the PORT is correct and matches your application's port
+   - Check if the LOCAL_HOST is properly configured
+   - Ensure your application is running and accessible on the specified port
+   - Check the logs for any tunnel-related errors

 ## Support